NetBSD: Memory management

+In 2003, UVM was modified to use a top-down memory management, thus merging the space reserved for heap growth and the area of space reserved for mmap(2)'ed allocations.
+This allows the heap to grow larger, or a process to mmap more or larger objects.

+Support for RAM hot-plugging was added in 2016.
+The uvm_hotplug(9) API replaces the previously exposed vm_physmem static array with a red–black tree backing to keep track of memory segments, allowing the list of physical pages to be dynamically expanded or collapsed.

+During the release cycle of NetBSD 10.0, major work was done to optimize the virtual memory system.
+The page allocator was rewritten to be more efficient and CPU topology aware, adding preliminary NUMA support.
+The algorithm used in the memory page lookup cache was switched to a faster radix tree.
+Tracking and indexing of clean/dirty pages was improved, speeding up fsync(2) on large files by orders of magnitude.
+Lock contention was reduced by making the maintentance of page replacement state more concurrent.

 Virtualization

 The Xen virtual-machine monitor has been supported in NetBSD since release 3.0.
 The use of Xen requires a special pre-kernel boot environment that loads a Xen-specialized kernel as the "host OS" (Dom0).
 Any number of "guest OSes" (DomU) virtualized computers, with or without specific Xen/DomU support, can be run in parallel with the appropriate hardware resources.

 The need for a third-party boot manager, such as GRUB, was eliminated with NetBSD 5's Xen-compatible boot manager.
 NetBSD 6 as a Dom0 has been benchmarked comparably to Linux, with better performance than Linux in some tests.

-As of NetBSD 9.0, accelerated virtualization is provided through the native hypervisor NVMM (NetBSD Virtual Machine Monitor).
+As of NetBSD 9.0, accelerated virtualization is provided through the native type-2 hypervisor NVMM (NetBSD Virtual Machine Monitor).

 It provides a virtualization API, libnvmm, that can be leveraged by emulators such as QEMU.

+The kernel NVMM driver comes as a dynamically loadable kernel module, made of a generic machine-independent frontend, to which machine-dependent backends can be plugged to implement the core virtualization (currently only x86 AMD SVM and Intel VMX are supported).
 A unique property of NVMM is that the kernel never accesses guest VM memory, only creating it.

 Intel's Hardware Accelerated Execution Manager (HAXM) provides an alternative solution for acceleration in QEMU for Intel CPUs only, similar to Linux's KVM.